ralphw/personalmedium/README.md

 @Name refers to Contact entry by default.
 @Names can refer to people, either by Handle, First/Last, or some other shorthand
-@@Name would refer to a system
+@@Name would refer to a system, not a person)

 Desirable features:
-ActivityPub should be supportedReboo
+ActivityPub should be supported
 Follow Apple's Human Interface Guidelines, but emphasize:
 - avoid forcing switching between the keyboard and mouse

-NelsonDoc support - in the second release
+NelsonDoc support - in a later release
 Choice of Scripting language
 (Hypertalk.
-Lisp, etc)
+Lisp/Guile, etc)